sphinx-doc/sphinx/doc/markup/misc.rst

    keep track of contributions), but you can set the configuration value :confval:`show_authors` to True to make them produce a paragraph in the output.

+.. directive:: .. codeauthor:: name <email>

+   The :dir:`codeauthor` directive, which can appear multiple times, names the authors of the described code, just like :dir:`sectionauthor` names the author(s) of a piece of documentation.
+It too only produces output if the :confval:`show_authors` configuration value is True.

 .. _tags: